imekachi/crea-1/README.md

 # Train Routes CLI App
-Calculate fastest route from station to station
+Find the fastest route from station to station.

 ## Installation
 ```sh